AfroLatino/aws-bootcamp-cruddur/journal/week1.md

 ## Required Homework Challenges

-I have now watched and completed all the checklists of the videos for this week.
+I watched all the videos published and completed my tasks for the week as follows:

-I gained practical knowledge working with docker commands and running conatiner images.
+Gained practical knowledge working with docker commands and running container images.

-I was also able to navigate a backend and frontend we application using React and Flask.
+Watched the security video from Ashish to know the Top 10 Docker Container Security Best Practices

+Created docker-compose file

+Configured Gitpod.yml configuration

+Ran DynamoDB Local Container and Postgres Container to ensure they worked.

 ## Stretch Homework Challenges